 Small, bushy Signet marigolds have lacy, lemon-scented leaves.
 Small, solitary, fragile flowers with hues like yellow, orange, or rust red are what set them apart.

 They yield tarragon-flavoured, hot edible blooms.
 There are toxic flowers, so don't just eat flowers at random.

 Container To Grow Marigolds In a Container

-One French specimen or even a pot marigold (Calendula officinalis) should do just well in a six-inch container.
-There should be an additional six inches of space should be allocated for each subsequent plant.
+One French specimen or a pot marigold (Calendula officinalis) should do well in a six-inch container.
+An additional six inches of space should be allocated for each subsequent plant.

 Collecting Marigold Seeds

 Using pruning shears or scissors, clip the dead seed heads from the marigold plants and collect them.